carandclassic/private-dump/README.md

 #### Text

+- `original` - The original value, useful to use for modifiers
 - `string` - Random length string up to 255 characters
 - `realText` - Quotes from books
 - `loremSentence` - 1 sentence of Lorem